 Tourism Australia strives to ensure the security, integrity and privacy of personal information submitted to its websites, and periodically updates its security measures in light of current technologies.
 You need to be aware of inherent risks associated with the transmission of information via the Internet.
 Tourism Australia cannot guarantee or warrant the security of any personal information you submit to its websites.
 If you have concerns in this regard, Tourism Australia has other ways of obtaining and providing information.
-Postal services, phone and fax facilities are available.
+Postal services and phone facilities are available.

 Tourism Australia websites may also be linked to websites operated by third parties.
 These links are meant for your convenience only.
 Links to third party websites do not constitute sponsorship, endorsement or approval of these websites.
 Visitors to those websites should refer to their separate privacy policies and practices, e.g. Google Analytics and Adobe packages.